 - Foam paint brushes

-- If making a window DIY draught excluder a leather strip or denim loop for a hanging tag.
+- If making a window DIY draught excluder, a leather strip or denim seam loop for a hanging tag.

-1..
-First, measure the width or your door (or window) for the DIY draught excluder.
+Step `1: First, measure the width of your door (or window) for the DIY draught excluder.
 My doorways are approximately 80cm (just over 2.5 feet) wide.

-2. The leg of your jean is unlikely to be a completely uniform width across the whole length.
-Also, it is likely to be a lot fatter than you want for your DIY draught excluder.
+Step 2: The leg of your jean is unlikely to be a completely uniform width across the whole length.
+Also, it will likely be much fatter than you want for your DIY draught excluder.
 Therefore you will need to mark and sew down the length of the leg to even it up.
-For the door DIY draught excluder, I stitched the leg up approximately five inches from the seam.
+I stitched the leg approximately five inches from the seam with the door DIY draught excluder.

 The window DIY draught excluder was made much thinner (about 1.5 inches from the seam).

-3. Next, turn the jean leg right side out and stencil the pun you have chosen on the front.
-Whatever paint you use, lay the stencil directly on the denim, hold down the stencil as you apply the paint with a dabbing action.
+Step 3: Next, turn the jean leg right side out and stencil the pun you have chosen on the front.
+Whatever paint you use, lay the stencil directly on the denim, and hold down the stencil as you apply the paint with a dabbing action.

-If you use acrylic paint you may want to set it with an iron and a 50/50 vinegar/water mixture (like I did with my doily stenciled pillow and denim stenciled table runner)
+If you use acrylic paint, you may want to set it with an iron and a 50/50 vinegar/water mixture (like I did with my doily stencilled pillow and denim stencilled table runner)

-4. Then, once the paint is dry, fill your DIY draught excluder.
-For the door excluders I use fiber fill from old pillows.
+Step 4: Fill your DIY draught excluder once the paint is dry.
+For the door excluders, I use fibre fill from old pillows.

 However, for the window excluders, I use either rice or lentils.
-This gives weight to the window draught excluders which help them mold to the gaps in the window.
+This gives weight to the window draught excluders, which help them mould to the gaps in the window.
 As well as keeping out draughts.
 The heavier filling also helps stop the sash windows from rattling in the wind.

 Other Stencil Phrase Ideas

-I have quite a few doors and sash windows in my house so have a number of draught excluders.
-This denim upcycle only used the legs of the jeans, there are some ideas of things you can make out of the leftover jeans pockets here.
-You can even make some cute heart keyrings out of the small scraps or a bouquet of denim flowers.
+My house has several doors and sash windows, so I have several draught excluders.
+These denim upcycles only used the legs of the jeans; there are some ideas of things you can make out of the leftover jeans pockets here.
+You can make cute heart keyrings from small scraps or a bouquet of denim flowers.

-If you have anymore draught related puns I could use, I would love to hear them.
-Here some others I’ve already had
+If you have any more draught-related puns I could use, I would love to hear them.
+Here are some others I’ve already had.

 - Gap jeans